Application of hydrostatic local thermodynamic equilibrium atmosphere models to interpretations of supersoft X-ray source spectra: Summary

 \section{Summary}

-In this paper we present a new extended set of hot WD~model spectra.
+In this paper, we present a new extended set of hot WD~model spectra.
 The corresponding model atmospheres were computed under LTE and hydrostatic equilibrium assumptions.
 The list of spectral lines presented by CHIANTI~collaboration was used.
 The novel thing in contrast with our previous computations is taking into account the photoionization from the excited atomic levels.
 The set was computed for three chemical compositions.
-The solar hydrogen/helium mix was used for all models, but the heavy element abundances were taken to be equal to the solar one~$(A=1)$, half of the solar~$(A=0.5)$, and one-tenth of the solar~$(A=0.1)$.
+The solar hydrogen-helium mix was used for all models, but the heavy element abundances were taken to be equal to the solar one~$(A=1)$, half of the solar~$(A=0.5)$, and one-tenth of the solar~$(A=0.1)$.
 These abundances correspond to the Milky Way disc, the LMC, and the SMC.
-The grid covers $T_{\rm eff} = 100 - 1000\,{\rm kK}$ in steps of $25\,{\rm kK}$, and eight values of surface gravity, measured from the limited possible surface gravity $g_{\rm Edd}$, $\Delta \log g = \log g - \log g_{\rm Edd} = 0.1, 0.2, 0.4, 0.6, 1.0, 1.4, 1.8$ and $2.2$.
-This model spectra set is designed to fit the observed soft X-ray spectra of SSSs and it was implemented into~XSPEC\footnote{\red{https://heasarc.gsfc.nasa.gov/xanadu/xspec/models/sss\_atm.html}}.
+The grid covers $T_{\rm eff} = 100 - 1000\,{\rm kK}$ in steps of $25\,{\rm kK}$, and eight values of surface gravity, measured from the limited possible surface gravity $g_{\rm Edd}$, $\Delta \log g = \log g - \log g_{\rm Edd} = 0.1, 0.2, 0.4, 0.6, 1.0, 1.4, 1.8,$ and $2.2$.
+This model spectra set is designed to fit the observed soft X-ray spectra of SSSs and it was implemented into~XSPEC\footnote{\red{\url{https://github.com/HEASARC/xspec_localmodels/tree/master/sss_atm}}}.

-We used the calculated model grid to interpret the \textit{Chandra} LETGS~spectra of two bright~SSSs in the LMC, CAL~$83$ and RX~J0513.9$-$6951.
+We used the calculated model grid to interpret the grating spectra of two bright~SSSs in the LMC, CAL~$83$~(\textit{Chandra}/LETGS and \textit{XMM-Newton}/RGS spectra), and RX~J0513.9$-$6951~(one \textit{Chandra}/LETGS spectrum).
 We found that best-fit WD~effective temperature values are in agreement with the values obtained in previous investigations.
 The values of~$T_{\rm eff}$ and~$\log g$ obtained for CAL~$83$ using detailed non-LTE model atmospheres are also in good agreement with our results.
-We conclude, therefore, that our simplified LTE~model atmospheres can be used for the analysis of the X-ray spectra of SSSs with good results despite their limitations.
-In fact, there are no publicly available sets of non-hydrostatic model atmospheres, and non-LTE atmosphere models were computed only in a narrow range of input parameters, so the presented model set is actually the first of its kind to be released to general community.
+Therefore, we conclude that our simplified LTE~model atmospheres can be used for the analysis of the X-ray spectra of SSSs with good results despite their limitations.
+In fact, there are no publicly available sets of non-hydrostatic model atmospheres and non-LTE atmosphere models were computed only in a narrow range of input parameters, so the presented model set is actually the first of its kind to be released to general community.

 The WD parameters found for the investigated~SSSs confirm that RX~J0513.9$-$6951 lies in the stable nuclear burning strip, while CAL~$83$ lies below this strip, and thermonuclear burning on the WD surface is episodic.
 Theoretically, a relatively short observed duration between burning episodes is possible if the~WD~is massive enough, $M > 1.2 M_\odot$.
 Using published model $T_{\rm eff} - \log g$ and $\log T_{\rm eff} - \log L/L_\odot$ dependencies, we estimated the WD mass in CAL~$83$ to be confined within $1.05-1.2\,M_\odot$, which is in marginal agreement with this theoretical prediction.
 The WD~mass estimation for RX~J0513.9$-$6951 gives a more narrow range, $1.1-1.2\,M_\odot$.